Happay

 The machinery and equipment used to develop products are unavoidable expenses for businesses.
 This equipment and its needs evolve with time and the changes in technology.
 Any upgrades made to existing machinery are capital expenditures.

-3. Software infrastructure
+3. Software Infrastructure

 Nowadays, it has become impossible for many businesses to function without certain software.
 Whether it is management software or a cyber security infrastructure, digital solutions form the backbone of many administrative processes, especially for large businesses.
 The cost of purchase, installation, maintenance, and upgradation of this software is a capital expenditure.